Eric Paetkau, Music Director

 Here in Saskatoon, Heinz Moehn’s grandson unearthed his grandfather’s compositions in a box of family heirlooms.
 The SSO collaborated with Saskatoon-based composer Paul Suchan to take Moehn’s hand-written score for his Violin Concerto and create parts for the SSO to perform—marking the first performance of the concerto in 80 years.
 We’ve called up rising-star Timothy Chooi to lend his artistry to this unveiling of a new, old concerto.

-We’re pairing this debut of Moehn’s concerto with his edition of the beloved Mozart Requiem, featuring a thrilling cast of singers including Prince Albert-born soprano Andrea Lett, Saskatoon’s own mezzo Jardena Gertler-Jaffe.
-They are joined by tenor Michael Harris.
+We’re pairing this debut of Moehn’s concerto with his edition of the beloved Mozart Requiem, featuring a thrilling cast of singers including the debuts of Prince Albert-born soprano Andrea Lett, Saskatoon’s own mezzo Jardena Gertler-Jaffe.
+They are joined by tenor Michael Harris and bass Daniel Thielmann.